sanahmed/PhaME/README.md

     - RAxML tree using only CDS SNPs
       - best ML tree
         - RAxML_bestTree.`project`_all
+    - FastTree using all SNPs
+      - `project`_all.fasttree
+    - FastTree using SNPs from coding sequence
+      - `project`_cds.fasttree

   - Text file containing:
-    - the size of gaps
+    - the size of gaps between `reference` and other genomes.
       - `project`_all_gaps.txt
-    - the core genome size, the average genome size, number of whole genome SNPs, and coding region SNPs.
+    - summary file containing information on the core genome size, total SNPs, etc.
+      - `project`_summaryStatistics.txt
+    - the average genome size
+    - number of whole genome SNPs
+    - and coding region SNPs
   - A pairwise list of all SNPs and coordinates between references and samples
+    - `project`_comparison.txt
+    - `project`_stats.txt (also contains if SNPs are in coding or non-coding regions)
   - A matrix file that lists the number of SNPs present between genomes
+    - all core regions
+      - `project`_snp_coreMatrix.txt
+    - CDS only
+      - `project`_snp_CDSmatrix.txt
+    - intergenic only
+      - `project`_snp_intergenicMatrix.txt

+* Log file
+  - `project`_PhaME.log

+* Error file
+  - `project`.error

 * Directories structure
   - `working directory`/files
       - permuted versions of references (concatenated chromosomes)